Decoupage for beginners step by step (photo and video)

 Decoupage can provide creative ideas, very useful for your home, and also contribute to the development of your children's imagination.
 It is very useful for children to study in stages

-, Notebooks, albums and lovely giftsTo small friends and girl-friends.
-In addition, your studies together with the children will greatly strengthen the relationship with them, and add credibility to the parents.
-A list of things that can be updated and changed, turning them into works of art, is simply endless.
-These are kitchen utensils, mirror frames and photos, bottles and furniture.
+, notebooks, albums and cute giftslittle friends and girlfriends.
+In addition, your activities together with children will greatly strengthen your relationship with them and add authority to parents.
+The list of things that can be updated and changed into works of art is simply endless.
+These include kitchen utensils, mirror and photo frames, bottles and furniture.

 Reverse decoupage

-Now a very interesting and fascinating master class will follow.
+Now comes a very interesting and exciting master class on

-, Which is called reverse decoupage.
-For clarity, this master class has a video that will help you master this topic.
+, which is called reverse decoupage.
+For clarity, this master class has a video that will help you understand this topic.
 We need the following materials:

 • Glass plate;